cyanidecupcake/fab-moments-handbook/session2.md

 Faciliators: Allow five minutes for this to take place.
 Once this information is gathered

-Official Documenters
+**Project Manager** responsible for keeping the project on task.
+Must make sure all paper materials go into the folder and the HOME is put away at the end of each session.

+**Official Documenters**
-*These individuals are in charge of taking photos of the project in progress and posting a brief blog update at the end of each session*
+in charge of taking photos of the project in progress and posting a brief blog update at the end of each session

+**Engineers** responsible for the building of the HOME.

+**Programmers** responsibile for programming the electrical components within the home.

+Everyone is responsible for the completion of their group's HOME and everyone's input matters.
+Just because you have a specific responsibility does not mean you do not have to help with other aspects of the project.